ryanfaerman/fsm/Readme.md

 // ID will return the name as to ID the flow for the transitions func (f FlowState) ID() string { return f.Name }

-// Machine describes the flow in one go, one could also use type Machine struct {
+// Machine describes the flow in one go, one could also use "fsm.T",
+// but there is no caching
+type Machine struct {
 	State fsm.State